Sweden at the Olympics

+At the 1900 Paris Olympic Games (Games of the II Olympiad), Ernst Fast became the first Swedish athlete to win an Olympic medal, earning bronze in the men's marathon.
+Later, at the 1908 London Olympic Games (Games of the IV Olympiad), Oscar Swahn made history as Sweden's first Olympic gold medalist, winning the men's 100m running deer single shots shooting event.

-Swedish athletes have won a total of 514 medals at the Summer Olympic Games, and another 176 at the Winter Olympic Games.
+Swedish athletes have won a total of 514 medals at the Summer Olympic Games, and another 195 at the Winter Olympic Games.

+In addition to its sporting achievements, Sweden have won medals in one of the three discontinued Olympic non-sport competitions, winning two gold and two bronze medals at the art competitions.

 The International Olympic Committee had Swedish officer and sports instructor Viktor Balck as one of its original members.
 The Swedish Olympic Committee was created and recognized in 1913.